-- We will develop a summary of this equality scheme and make it available to all staff. - We will provide access to copies of the full equality scheme for all staff; ensure that any queries or questions of clarification from staff are addressed effectively. - Our Staff will receive a briefing on this equality scheme within three (3) months after approval of scheme. - The Section 75 statutory duties form part of induction training for new staff. - Focused training is provided for our key staff who are directly engaged in taking forward the implementation of our equality scheme commitments (for example those involved in research and data collection, policy development, service design, conducting equality impact assessments, consultation, monitoring and evaluation). - Where appropriate, training will be provided to ensure staff are aware of the issues experienced by the range of Section 75 groups. - When appropriate and on an ongoing basis, arrangements will be made to ensure staff are kept up to date with Section 75 developments.
+- We will develop a summary of this equality scheme and make it available to all staff. - We will provide access to copies of the full equality scheme for all staff; ensure that any queries or questions of clarification from staff are addressed effectively. - Our Staff will receive a briefing on this revised equality scheme.
+The Section 75 statutory duties form part of induction training for new staff. - Focused training is provided for our key staff who are directly engaged in taking forward the implementation of our equality scheme commitments (for example those involved in research and data collection, policy development, service design, conducting equality impact assessments, consultation, monitoring and evaluation). - Where appropriate, training will be provided to ensure staff are aware of the issues experienced by the range of Section 75 groups. - When appropriate and on an ongoing basis, arrangements will be made to ensure staff are kept up to date with Section 75 developments.